This blog may contain affiliate links. Read our disclosure policy for more info.

 See the whole country in miniature form at Little Canada, which is an insanely detailed model of some of the most famous places in the country, including Niagara Falls.
 Plus, you can also make a tiny, 3D-printed version of yourself – and if you select the ¾ inch size, your tiny self can even be placed inside the miniature world!

-Tickets to Little Canada cost $45 CAD for adults, $36 CAD for seniors and teenagers, and $25 CAD for kids aged 4-12.
-We think this would be a great place to host a kids’ birthday party or enjoy a fun day out with little ones, but to be honest, seeing a miniature version of Canada is pretty cool no matter how old you are.
+Tickets to Little Canada cost $45 CAD per person, and we think this would be a great place to host a kids’ birthday party or enjoy a fun day out with little ones.
+That said, seeing a miniature version of Canada is pretty cool, no matter how old you are!

 27. Toronto Botanical Garden